Richard-Burd/react-redux-portfolio-project/README.md

 x.) put a delete button on Airframe.js and get the

 x.) put an "Edit" button on the Airframe.js

+x.) clean up the Action & reducer & make sure the DELETE function only does what it needs to
+    and doesn't contain un-necessary code

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: